emberlightstudios/bevy_hierarchical_tags/README.md

 This simple crate implements a hierarchical tag system for the bevy game engine.
 It is very easy to use.
 It provides a TagRegistry Resource and some simple apis for querying against it.
 See example.

-It uses Bitvec to store a bitmask for each tag node for fastest tag matching.
-This does come at the cost of ram, but should by much faster until you hit an unreasonably large number of tags.
+I am no longer using bitvec to store bitmasks for tag matching because it is heap allocated.
+Now each TagNode gets an inline array of u64 to store custom bitmasks.
+This should lead to better performance via fewer indirections.

-There is a const generic to determine the max number of tags the resource can support.
-I recommend using a type alias for this so you don't have to track it all over the place, as I did in the example.
+The number of tags is no longer generic.
+By default you can have up to 512 tags.
+There is a feature flag to take this to 1024 if needed.